A next-generation set of features makes it easier to build, manage and deploy custom Slack apps

-We know these tools amplify the value of Slack within an organisation and, in turn, make it easier for organisations to organise their data and automate processes.
+We know these tools amplify the value of Slack within an organization and, in turn, make it easier for organizations to organize their data and automate processes.
 We also know it hasn’t always been easy to build a custom app.
 That’s why Slack has announced the next generation of its platform, with tools, components and services to make it easier to build custom applications.
 Learn more below about our newest section on the Slack API site, where you can download the command-line interface (CLI) and learn how to use all these incredible new features.

 Developers, say hello to the Slack CLI